geoffreylitt/wildcard-onward-paper/paper.md

 ```
 </div>

-Figure [@fig:table-adapter] summarizes the overall architecture of
+[@fig:table-adapter] summarizes the overall architecture of
 table-driven customization, using a simplified version of the Airbnb
 example above.
 In this example, the name of each listing
-is being scraped from the web page, the latitude and longitude of each listing
+is scraped from the web page DOM, the latitude and longitude of each listing
-is being scraped from AJAX requests, and the user has made annotations about
+is scraped from AJAX responses, and user annotations are loaded
-two of the listings as well.
+from the brower's local storage.

-**Table adapters**: First, the three different data sources are each
+First, the three different data sources are each
-bidirectionally mapped to a table interface by a _table adapter_.
+bidirectionally mapped to a table interface by a **table adapter**.
 The table adapter defines how to map a particular type of data to a table,
 and what effects edits should have on the original data source.
-In some cases, the mapping logic is straightforward.
-The local
+In some cases, the mapping logic is straightforward: the local
-storage adapter internally just stores a table of data, so the mapping
+storage adapter stores a table of data, so the mapping
 to the table abstraction is trivial.
-In other cases, the mapping can be
+In other cases, the mapping is
-much more complex.
-The DOM scraping adapter implements web scraping logic
+more involved: the DOM scraping adapter implements web scraping logic
-to produce a table of data from the web page.
-Edits to the table can result
+to produce a table of data from the web page, and edits to the table result
-in various DOM manipulations, like entering form data or reordering
-rows of data on the page.
+in DOM manipulations like reordering rows of data on the page.

-**Query engine**: Ultimately, we provide the user with a single combined table
+Ultimately, we provide the user with a single combined table
 view that they can edit, rather than three separate tables.
-The _query engine_
+The **query engine**
-is responsible for combining the tables of data into a single view, and routing
+is responsible for combining the tables of data into this single view, and routing
 the user's edits back to the individual table adapters.
 In this example,
 the query engine has joined the three tables together by a shared ID column,
 and sorted the result by the name column.

-This process largely
+We now examine each component of the system in more detail.

+## Table adapters

+A key idea in table-driven customization is that different data sources
+can all be mapped to the generic abstraction of an editable table.
+In a relational database, the table matches the underlying
+storage format, but in table-driven customization, the table is merely
+an _interface layer_.
+The data shown in the table is a projection of some underlying
+state, and edits to the table can have arbitrary effects on the underlying state.

+Externally, a table adapter must satisfy an abstract interface.
+The first two parts of the interface largely resemble the interface
-resembles a query across multiple tables in a relational database, but
+exposed by a table in a relational database:
-also has some key differences described below.

-## Table adapter API

-In order to promote uniformity within the system, we've defined a small abstract API, which all table adapters conform to.

-The main purpose of a table adapter is to return a table representing some data source.
-The table is live-updating: a table adapter can produce a new version of its data table at any point (e.g., updating the data table in response to a change in a website's DOM).
-When this happens the new data is pushed to the editor and the query results are refreshed.

-Table editors also accept various incoming commands.
+**Returning a table**: A table adapter exposes a table of data: an ordered
+list of records.
+Each record contains associates attributes and values.
+Tables have a typed schema, so the same attributes are shared across all records.
+A table adapter can update the contents of a table at any time, in response to
+changes in the underlying state (e.g., a DOM scraping adapter can update the table
+when the page body changes).
+New data is pushed out to other components of the system,
+and the query view reactively updates in response.

-The editor can request to a table adapter to make an edit to a record.
+**Making edits**: The query engine can request to a table adapter to make an edit to a record.
 The meaning of making an edit can vary depending on the adapter: in the local storage adapter, an annotation can be persisted into local storage; in the DOM scraping adapter, an edit can represent filling in a form field.
 An adapter can also mark values as read-only if it wouldn't be meaningful to edit them; for example, the DOM scraping adapter typically marks page content as read-only, except for editable form fields.

+The query engine also sends additional information about the combined query view
+to each table adapter.
+These functions are currently used to provide the
+DOM scraping adapter with sufficient information to manipulate the original application UI
+as the user manipulates the table view.

+**Sorting/filtering**: When the user sorts or filters the query view, an ordered list of
+visible IDs is sent to each table adapter.
+The DOM scraping adapter uses this information
+to modify the list of visible rows in the web page.

-The query engine also sends each table adapter information about the entire cross-table query view being created by the user.
-This functionality is currently mainly used by the DOM scraping adapter to make changes to the original web page:
+**Information from other tables**: The query engine sends each table adapter the entire combined table of data being rendered to the user.
+The DOM scraping adapter uses this to add annotations to the page by looking for additional data columns joined to scraped rows, and rendering them in the page.

-* observes the sort order of the query view to re-order rows in the page
-* observes the content of other joined tables to render annotations in the page
-* observes the currently selected row in the UI, to highlight the corresponding row in the page
+**Currently selected record**: The query engine notifies each table adapter about which record is currently selected by the user in the table UI.
+The DOM scraping adapter uses this information to highlight the row in the page that corresponds to the selected record in the table.

-## Table adapters
+### Types of table adapters

-Here we describe in more detail the table adapters which we have implemented to power the customizations shown above.
+Here we describe in more detail the table adapters which we have implemented in Wildcard to power the customizations shown in [@sec:examples].

-**DOM scraping adapters** are a key part of the Wildcard system.
-These adapters extract data from the DOM of a web page, and manipulate the DOM to re-order rows, edit form entries, and inject annotations.
-To create a DOM scraping adapter for a specific website, a programmer does not need to implement all this functionality from scratch.
-They only need to write a single scraping function which uses CSS selectors and DOM APIs to extract and return relevant elements.
-The Wildcard framework then wraps this function to implement the rest of the needed functionality.
+**DOM scraping adapters** are the essential component that enables Wildcard to interface with an existing website UI.
+In addition to the standard web scraping problem of extracting a table of data from the DOM, a scraping adapter must also manipulate the DOM to re-order rows, edit form entries, and inject annotations as the table is edited.

+Because each website has unique content, we rely on programmers to create a DOM scraping adapter for each individual website to make it available for customization in Wildcard.
+To make this approach viable, we have built library functions that make it as easy as possible to implement a scraping adapter, only requiring the programmer to implement the minimal site-specific parts.
+The programmer writes a single scraping function which uses CSS selectors and DOM APIs to extract and return relevant elements from the page.
+The library functions then wrap this function to implement the rest of the needed functionality; for example, when the table is sorted, we find the DOM elements corresponding to the rows in the table, remove them from the page, and then reinsert them in the new order.
-(_todo: get into the Sorting Problem? i.e., once we sort the page, the original sort order is lost from the page.
-Maybe not necessary..._)

-## Other table adapters

 An **AJAX scraping adapter** intercepts AJAX requests made by a web page, and extracts information from those requests.
-A programmer writes a function which specifies how to extract data from an AJAX request, and the framework handles the details of actually intercepting requests and calling the programmer-defined function.
+When available, this tends to be a helpful technique because the data is already in a structured form, and often includes information not shown in the UI.
+As with DOM scraping adapters, we have made it as easy as possible for programmers to create site-specific AJAX scraping adapters.
+A programmer writes a function which specifies how to extract data from an AJAX request, and the framework handles the details of actually intercepting requests and calling the programmer-defined function.^[So far we have only implemented AJAX scraping in the Firefox version of Wildcard, since Firefox has convenient APIs for intercepting requests.
+It appears possible to implement in Chrome as well, but we have not finished our implementation.]

 The **local storage adapter** simply stores a table of data in the browser.
+As shown in the example use cases, this can be useful for privately persisting annotations, without needing to upload them to a web service.

 ### Future Adapters

-We have designed the table adapter API to be general enough to additional types of functionality in the future.
-Here are three concrete examples of hypothetical possibilities:
+We have designed the table adapter API to be general enough to support other types of useful adapters in the future.
+Here are three examples of future possibilities:

 **Integrated website adapters**: A key benefit of the table adapter abstraction is that Wildcard is not coupled to web scraping as the only means for integrating with existing sites, but can also accommodate first party developers adding support directly into their own websites.
-A DOM Scraping table adapter could be swapped out for such an "integrated website adapter," which implements the exact same interface as a scraping adapter but by directly accessing the internal state of the user interface, without needing any scraping logic.
+A DOM Scraping table adapter could be swapped out for an "integrated website adapter" which directly accesses the internal state of the application, without needing to extract it from the UI.

-We think it is possible to create such adapters for existing frontend web frameworks which result in minimal effort on the part of the application developers.
-For example, we have created an initial prototype of a plugin for the Redux state management library.
-Redux implements the Model-View-Update pattern, which represents the entire state of a user interface as a single centralized object.
-To configure an integrated website adapter for such an existing application, the user can simply specify a function projecting the centralized application state as a table, and define handlers for how data edits to the table should affect the state.
+With the advent of rich frontend web frameworks, structured application state is now often available in the web client.
+We suspect it is possible to create plugins for frontend frameworks which expose structured state to Wildcard with minimal effort from the application developers.
+For example, we have created an initial prototype of a plugin for the Redux state management library, which represents the  state of a user interface as a single object.
+To configure an integrated website adapter for such an existing application, the user simply specifies two functions.
+The first one projects the centralized application state into a table, and define handlers for how data edits to the table should affect the state.

 **Shared storage adapter**: It would be useful to share user annotations between people and across devices—for example, collaboratively taking notes with friends on a list of options for places to stay on Airbnb.
 The existing Local Storage Adapter could be extended to share live synchronized data with other users.
-This could be achieved through a centralized web server (perhaps an existing service like Google Sheets capable of storing tabular data), or through P2P connections which might improve the privacy guarantees available for the shared annotations.
+This could be achieved through a centralized web server, or through P2P connections which might provide stronger privacy guarantees.

 **Third party API data adapter**: Currently, the main mechanism for including data from web APIs in Wildcard is using spreadsheet formulas.
 However, a web API could also be wrapped to expose a table API that would dynamically create tables in response to queries.
-For example, when fetching walkability scores for many GPS locations, the query engine could request a table of walkability scores for various pairs of latitude and longitude, and the table adapter could dynamically perform API queries to populate a result table. (*todo: why is this better than spreadsheet formulas?
-I don't think it offers any more room for batching performance optimization because we've already framed formulas as whole-column, not row specific*)
+For example, when fetching walkability scores for many GPS locations, the query engine could request a table of walkability scores for various pairs of latitude and longitude, and the table adapter could dynamically perform API queries to populate a result table. (_todo: make a stronger case for why this is useful or better than formulas_)

+(_note: another ordering for the adapters could be by function.
+First, DOM, AJAX, and Redux, which all integrate with the original app.
+Then, Local Storage, Shared Storage, API, which are all about adding functionality to the site.
+This might make more logical sense, but it risks confusing what's already been done and what's a future possibility.
+The current order seems good enough?_)

 ## Query engine